When I see a brand new newborn, fresh from the womb, the first thing I think of is ‘look at that perfectly lovely baby!’.

 Consider holding off on the newborn bath, especially if you are planning on a hospital birth.

-Rub that vernix in, relish in your babies amazing built in defense system, and sniff that baby!
+Rub that vernix in, relish in your baby’s amazing built-in defense system, and sniff that baby!

 Nicole Deelah, CBE, MW apprentice, & Doula